-“Madam, please respect yourself and leave…” security man said, trying to be calm.
-Sarafina heaved a sigh and walked hastily away, making a sound with her heel sandals.
+“Madam, please respect yourself and leave,” the security man said, trying to be calm.
+Sarafina heaved a sigh and walked hastily away, making a sound with her heely sandals.

 She took her face up to him and said softly, “Nothing will ruin us.
 Not anyone.
-As far you’ll always protect me.”
+As long as you’ll always protect me.”

-He grabbed her head to his and kissed her deeply.
+He grabbed her and kissed her deeply.
 She’d made a new hair, an expensive raw virgin hair she’d ordered from China with the money he gave her for lunch.
-Back then, it had hung in shimmery black curls nearly to her waist.
+It hung in shimmery black curls nearly to her waist.
 Her hair had practically begged his hand to tangle in its flames.

 Kenechukwu spent a lot of time kissing her.
-He’d wanted to touch her breast and nibble on them, but he had a lot of respect for the goals she’d set.
+He’d wanted to touch her breast and nibble on them, but he had a lot of respect for the boundaries she’d set.